Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 After reaching the Detour Pass, the highest point of the day, the journey continues in (by now familiar) undulating fashion, following the Otonashi-gawa River and passing Funatama-jinja [Google Maps location] and Inohana-oji [Google Maps location] before reaching Hosshinmon-oji [Google Maps location].

 From Hosshinmon-oji, it’s an easy descent into Hongū.
-En route, you will pass the Sangen-jaya junction where the Kohechi route joins the Nakahechi route.
-Shortly after that, there is a small (and worthwhile) detour to a viewpoint overlooking the Oyu-no-hara Torii [Official websiteGoogle Maps location] in the valley below.
+En route, you will pass the Sangen-jaya junction, where the Kohechi route joins the Nakahechi route.
+Shortly after, there is a slight (and worthwhile) detour to a viewpoint overlooking the Oyu-no-hara Torii [Official websiteGoogle Maps location] in the valley below.

 oyunohara views from lookout point